Rozanova/IDM---Ideation-and-Prototying-DM-UY-1143-B-/syllabus.md

 * Attendance is mandatory and will be taken at the beginning of every class.
 Since there is so much technical, conceptual, and design information to absorb, regular attendance is essential.
 * Unexcused absences will affect your grade.
 Two absenses are allowed; after that, your final, overall, numerical grade will drop by 5 percent (1/2 a grade point (e.g. A to an A-)) for each additional absence.
+* If you must miss class let me know in advance AND let Anita Farrington anita.farrington@nyu.edu, the assistant dean, know.
+She will be the one who will decide if absence notes are excused or not.
+If she decides the absence is excused she will notify me and I will mark you as excused in my records.
 * Be on Time.
 Tardiness will affect your grade.
 For every 3 tardies (15 minutes or more), you accure an absence.
 See above.
 * Contact the professor IN ADVANCE if you will not be in class (in person or via direct message on slack is preferred).
 * Attendance is mandatory for the midterm and final presentations / critiques.
 No exceptions.
 Critiques can not be made up.